-In God’s Hands (2010)
+In Gods Hands

 Many Central Americans leave their home countries for better working opportunities to provide for their families and escape violence.
 Although they receive warnings that the journey is dangerous and life in the U.S. is not easy, they choose to embark on this arduous path.